Kūkai: Final years

 Kūkai completed his magnum opus, the Treatise on the Ten Stages of the Development of Mind (十住心論, Jūjūshinron), in 830.
 Because of its great length, it has yet to have been fully translated into any language.
 A simplified summary, The Precious Key to the Secret Treasury (秘蔵宝鑰, Hizō Hōyaku), followed soon after.
 The first signs of the illness that would eventually lead to Kūkai's death appeared in 831.
 He sought to retire, but the emperor would not accept his resignation and instead gave him sick leave.
 Toward the end of 832, Kūkai went back to Mt.
 Kōya and spent most of his remaining life there.
 In 834, he petitioned the court to establish a Shingon chapel in the palace for the purpose of conducting rituals that would ensure the health of the state.
 This request was granted and Shingon ritual became incorporated into the official court calendar of events.
 In 835, just two months before his death, Kūkai was finally granted permission to annually ordain three Shingon monks at Mt.
-Kōya – the number of new ordainees being still strictly controlled by the state.
+Kōya – the number of new ordainands being still strictly controlled by the state.
 This meant that Kōya had gone from being a private institution to a state-sponsored one.

 With the end approaching, he stopped taking food and water, and spent much of his time absorbed in meditation.
 At midnight on the 21st day of the third month (835), he died at the age of 62.
 Emperor Ninmyō (r.
 833–50) sent a message of condolence to Mount Kōya, expressing his regret that he could not attend the cremation due to the time lag in communication caused by Mount Kōya's isolation.
 However, Kūkai was not given the traditional cremation, but instead, in accordance with his will, was entombed on the eastern peak of Mount Kōya.
 "When, some time after, the tomb was opened, Kōbō-Daishi was found as if still sleeping, with complexion unchanged and hair grown a bit longer."

 Legend has it that Kūkai has not died, but entered into an eternal samadhi (meditative trance) and is still alive on Mount Kōya, awaiting the appearance of Maitreya, the Buddha of the future.